zapata-engineering/orquestra-core/docs/tutorials/orqviz.rst

 Orqviz
 ======

-To aid in the development of variational quantum algorithms, we have developed a visualization tool called OrqViz.
-It is a Python package that allows users to visualize the cost function landscape of a variational quantum algorithm.
+To aid in the development of variational quantum algorithms, we have developed a visualization tool called orqviz.
+It is a Python package that allows users to visualize high dimensional cost function landscapes.
 It is designed to be used in Jupyter notebooks, and can be installed via pip.

 ```orqviz``` provides a collection of tools which quantum researchers and enthusiasts alike can use for their simulations.
 It works with any framework for running quantum circuits, for example `qiskit`, `cirq`, `pennylane`, and `Orquestra`.
 The package contains functions to generate data, as well as a range of flexible plotting and helper functions.